apache/ignite-3/modules/sql-engine/README.txt

 Note: At now some logic from ignite-indexing module is reused, this means ignite-indexing module also has to be present at classpath.

-Importing Calcite Module In Maven Project
+Importing SQL Engine Module In Maven Project
 ---------------------------------------

-If you are using Maven to manage dependencies of your project, you can add Calcite module dependency like this (replace '${ignite.version}' with actual Apache Ignite version you are interested in):
+If you are using Maven to manage dependencies of your project, you can add SQL Engine module dependency like this (replace '${ignite.version}' with actual Apache Ignite version you are interested in):